Is this a “jock” environment?

 What do my membership fees get me?

-Membership fees allow us to access to the Wanderers Rugby Club facilities and discounts up to 19% at the main restaurants and bars for cards with preloaded cash.
+Membership fees allow us to access to the Diggers Rugby Club facilities and discounts up to 19% at the main restaurants and bars for cards with preloaded cash.

-Paid Wanderers members also are covered by medical aid negotiated by the club for their rugby players, which include paid up Jozi Cats members.
+Paid Diggers members also are covered by medical aid negotiated by the club for their rugby players, which include paid up Jozi Cats members.
 Details will be provided.

-Tell me more about your affiliation to Wanderers Rugby.
+Tell me more about your affiliation to Diggers Rugby.

 Is there paperwork involved?